.

 In a 2015 study[6], a total of 26 individuals were called in to participate.
 Eight were cannabis users with an average of 12 smoking years.
 They reportedly consumed around 1.5 grams of marijuana per day.
 On the other end of the spectrum were 18 non-users.

-All test subjects were situated in an improvised enclosed smoking chamber, wearing disposable paper clothing.
+All test subjects were situated in a specifically designed smoking chamber, wearing disposable paper clothing.
 They were scheduled to participate in three experimental smoking sessions that lasted an hour each.
-Urine, blood, and oral fluid specimens were later collected, but only the urine samples were analised.
+Urine, blood, hair, and oral fluid specimens were later collected, despite this, only the urine samples were analysed.

 Two types of cannabis strains were used in the study.
 One had a lower THC content at 5.3%, and the other had a much higher potency at 11.3%.